 How To Demonstrate the Quality of E-Learning in Schools

-It was comparatively easy when schools were open.
+It was comparatively easy before the pandemic.
 Parents would drop their children off each morning, or they’d get the bus in, and they’d come home in the evening laden with homework.
-Or, if they’re boarders, students would be dropped off at the beginning of each Term or new school year, where they’d remain under your care for an extended period of time.
+Or, if boarding, students would be dropped off at the beginning of each Term or new school year, where they’d remain under your care for an extended period of time.
 Through all this, parents would keep an eye on their progress through school reports, grades and Parents’ Evening.

 But online schooling is different.

 Students have spent the best part of six months learning at home 24/7, interacting with their peers and teachers exclusively through digital platforms.
 Facing such a dramatic change, you can understand why some parents are sceptical of the value of online learning.
 However, this does present an additional challenge for schools to navigate: how do you encourage parental buy-in by demonstrating the quality of online schooling?